 His best game in the majors came on July 4, 1929.
 Pitching for the Reds against the pennant winning Chicago Cubs, he struck out Kiki Cuyler, Rogers Hornsby, Riggs Stephenson, and Hack Wilson in order.
 There were not many such occasions in Ash's career.
 During his time on major league rosters, he walked more than he struck out.

-Ash's final major league win brought him more recognition than any of his other performances.
-On July 27, 1930, with the Reds down by one run in the fifth inning against the Cubs, Ash entered the game with the bases loaded and none out.
+Ash's final major league relief win brought him more recognition than any of his other performances.
+On July 27, 1930, with the Reds down by one run in the sixth inning against the Cubs, Ash entered the game with runners on first and third and none out.
 He delivered only one pitch to Charley Grimm, who hit into a triple play.
 In the bottom of the inning, Ash was removed for a pinch hitter as the Reds scored three runs and coasted to victory.
 Ash was credited with the win.
 Three outs and a victory on one pitch!
 A Ripley's "Believe It or Not" feature depicted the event in newspapers across the country the following year.

 Despite his one-pitch glory, the Reds sold Ash back to Columbus where he pitched in 1931, 1932, and portions of 1933 and 1934.
 He went 16-10 in 1931 when he again worked over 200 innings, but dropped to 10-9 the following summer.